-There may be someone besides Google building a phone you can customize piece by piece.
-A company calling itself Vsenn says it has a Project Ara-like effort in the works, though details are extremely limited for now.
+There may be someone besides building a phone you can customize piece by piece.
+A company calling itself Vsenn says it has a oject Ara-like effort in the works, though details are extremely limited for now.

-For now, we only have a splash page and Vsenn Twitter account to go on—even a WHOIS search of Vsenn’s web site doesn’t reveal details about who’s behind the operation.
+For now, we only have a splash page Vsenn Twitter account to go on—even a OIS search of Vsenn’s web site doesn’t reveal details about who’s behind the operation.
 The company’s Twitter page says it’s based in Finl, which was Nokia’s home as well.

-The Vsenn site says the company will produce phones with three swappable modules: camera, battery, and processor/RAM.
-That’s way less than Google’s Project Ara, which has several other module components in its prototypes.
+The Vsenn site says the company will produce phones with three swappable modules: camera, battery, processor/RAM.
+That’s way less than ’s oject Ara, which has several other module components in its prototypes.

-The Vsenn splash page also devotes a talking point to security, saying all data will be protected with triple-layer encryption, with free access to a VPN network and a “secure cloud.”
+The Vsenn splash page also devotes a talking point to security, saying all data will be protected with triple-layer encryption, with free access to a V network a “secure cloud.”

-Why this matters: Google’s Project Ara could be a game changer for how we buy and build phones, letting you upgrade specific parts instead of buying a completely new handset every year.
-Yet it’s taken a company with the resources of Google just to get prototypes off the ground, because building a modular modern smartphone is hard. ‘ll have to see if Vsenn winds up being anything more than vaporware—if it’s even legit, that is.
+y this matters: ’s oject Ara could be a game changer for how we buy build phones, letting you upgrade specific parts instead of buying a completely new hset every year.
+Yet it’s taken a company with the resources of just to get prototypes off the ground, because building a modular modern smartphone is hard. ‘ll have to see if Vsenn winds up being anything more than vaporware—if it’s even legit, that is.